rails/rails/guides/source/active_job_basics.md

     migrations_paths: db/queue_migrate
 ```

-Thereafter, you can run the migrations for the `queue` database to create all the tables in queue database:
+Thereafter, you can run the migrations for the `queue` database to ensure all the tables in queue database are created:

 ```bash
 $ bin/rails db:migrate:queue
 ```

+TIP: You can find the default generated schema for the `queue` database in
+`db/queue_schema.rb`.
+They will contain tables like
+`solid_queue_ready_executions`, `solid_queue_scheduled_executions`, and more.

 To start the queue and start processing jobs you can run: